 Please.
 He’s a feline.
 He ignored the hell out of me.

 In fact, he was hyper, racing throughout the apartment, pouncing on the bed, jumping on the dressers and even on the very forbidden kitchen counter.
 When I caught him up there, he did the whole if I don’t move, she can’t see me act.

 Oh, I saw you, Max Man.
 I saw you real good.

 I yelled.
 He jumped down and continued running and meowing loudly from room to room.
 Finally I grabbed my squirmy, 18 pound troublemaker and made him snuggle with me in bed.
 He fell asleep for next four hours.
 I did not.

-He rudely ignored my moans and whispered pleas to go to store and get me some 7-up.
+He rudely ignored my moans and whispered pleas to go to the store and get me some 7-Up.